drinkcoffee/prover-killing-contracts/README.md

 Future work:
-* Hash a very large amount of data.
 * Create a very large transaction receipt / lots of events / logs.
 * Create lots of transactions with lots of receipts.
 * Transaction with a lot of very low gas cost transactions, and hence a very long trace.